mvranic/kubeless-apl-demo/README.md

    172.24.206.168/foo
 ```

-In the minute the values in the PowerShell window with
+Monitoring the **hpa** and **pods** the values in the PowerShell window will show that new pods are deployed, and number of replicas are incremented.
 ```
 kubectl get pods -w
 ```